emrekutucuu/emrekutucuu/README.md

-Hello, I am Emre.
-I graduated from Pamukkale University with a degree in Management Information Systems.
-My strongest areas of expertise are Flutter, PHP and Python.
+Hello, I am Emre C. Kutucu.
+I graduated from Pamukkale University with a degree in Management Information Systems in 2022.
+Currently, I am working as a Front-End Developer at TP-OTC